 Welcome to MX at PSF

-Users are encouraged to send crystals for data collection at synchrotron sources such as BESSY and DIAMOND according to the beamtime schedule listed below.
-The protein crystallography software setup for data processing, structure determination, refinement and visualization are available to academic researchers both physically at PSF and (better) remotely accessible at the National Supercomputer Center in Linköping from whatever computer the user might have.
-Get started with MX computing at NSC today!
+Users are encouraged to send crystals for data collection at synchrotron sources such as BESSY, DIAMOND and MAX IV according to the beamtime schedule listed below.
+The protein crystallography software setup for data processing, structure determination, refinement and visualization are remotely accessible either at the National Supercomputer Center (NSC) in Linköping or at LUNARC Aurora from whatever computer the user might have - Welcome to PReSTO!

 - Mosquito-LCP for sitting drop & Lipidic Cubic Phase protein crystallization in 100 nL scale where Phoenix is used for 96 well liquid transfer

 - Tecan liquid handler for 24, 48 and 96 well sitting/hanging drop crystallization condition optimization

 - RockMaker/Imager/Web for manual and statistical design, visualization and MARCO autoscoring of crystallization experiments monitored by visual, polarized and UV light

 - Synchrotron access to BESSY, DIAMOND and MAX IV beamlines for diffraction data collection

 - Computer and software access for protein structure determination and visualization